Lawyer, Partner - Quebec City

 She represents a major forest-products company in a matter involving the Sustainable Forest Development Act.

-2005 – Bernard Cliche, Paule Veilleux, François Bouchard, Catherine Houpert, Éric Latulippe, Isabelle Cormier, Marie-Pierre Raymond.
-Le harcèlement et les lésions psychologiques (Harassment and Psychological Trauma), Cowansville: Éditions Yvon Blais Inc., 364 pages
+2005 – Coauthor, Le harcèlement et les lésions psychologiques (Harassment and Psychological Trauma), Les Éditions Yvon Blais, 364 pages.

-Les parvovirus et le retrait de la travailleuse enceinte (Paroviruses and Preventive Leave for Pregnant Women), Revue du Barreau du Québec, under Les développements récents
+Les parvovirus et le retrait de la travailleuse enceinte (Parvoviruses and Preventive Leave for Pregnant Women), Revue du Barreau du Québec, under Les développements récents.

 - 2018 – Third Continuing Legal Education Symposium on Labour and Employment Law 2018 | The Zero-Tolerance Challenge for Harassment